Kaiser-Yang/blink-cmp-dictionary/README.md

 can handle this quickly, but there will be too many results return to `blink.cmp`, which will make `blink.cmp` take a long time to fuzzy find the results.

+## Version Introduction

+The release versions are something like `major.minor.patch`.
+When one of these numbers is increased:

+* `patch`: bugs are fixed or docs are added.
+This will not break the compatibility.
+* `minor`: compatible features are added.
+This may cause some configurations `deprecated`, but not break the compatibility.
+* `major`: incompatible features are added.
+All the `deprecated` configurations will be removed.
+This will break the compatibility.

 ## Q&A

 ### Why use `fzf` as default? `blink.cmp` already supports fuzzy finding